annkathrinfi/DisasterResponse/README.md

 # Disaster Response
 Second project for Udacity Data Science Nanodegree.
-A ETL pipeline, NLP and Machine Learning pipeline were built to classify disaster related messages data into different categories.
+A ETL pipeline, NLP and Machine Learning pipeline were built to classify disaster related messages into different categories.

 ## **Table of Contents:**
 1. [Project Overview](README.md#project-Overview)